Kyle-Franz-Rodriguez/CPE-311_CPE22S3_RDRGZ/README.md

 # CPE-311_CPE22S3_RDRGZ
 Hi!
 Nice to meet you.
+This repository is for educational purposes only.